tango-controls/cppTango/CONTRIBUTE.md

 - fork
 - clone fork
-- start a new branch `git branch my-contrib`
+- If you want to work on TANGO 9 LTS, switch to tango-9-lts branch: `git checkout tango-9-lts`
-- switch to the new branch `git checkout my-contrib`
+- start a new branch for your contribution and switch to the new branch `git checkout -b my-contrib`
 - do changes
 - commit&push
 - create pull request